mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-workflow.md

 mattermost sampledata
 ```

+### Testing email notifications

 When Docker starts, the SMTP server is available on port 2500.
 Username and password are not required.

 You can access Inbucket webmail on port 9000.

+For additional information on configuring an SMTP email server, including troubleshooting steps, see [https://docs.mattermost.com/install/smtp-email-setup.html](https://docs.mattermost.com/install/smtp-email-setup.html).

 ### Testing with GitLab Omnibus